Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Well, it’s a great time to visit if you are into a white and cold Christmas but if you are planning to visit during this time, especially New Year, take note that many restaurants are packed and reservations are a must, plus the hotel accommodation will sky-rocket this time of the year.

-How Expensive Is Tokyo?
+How Expensive Is Tokyo

 Well, we all heard that Japan is one of the most expensive places to live and visit, especially during holidays, but is this really true?

-In comparison with other Asian countries, yes, this is true perhaps but if you will compare the cost of travel in Japan to other popular tourist destinations like New York or London, Tokyo is definitely still affordable.
-So I am here to break down some typical costs and let you see that you can definitely visit Tokyo, Japan on a tighter budget.
+In comparison with other Asian countries, yes, this is true perhaps but if you compare the cost of travel in Japan to other popular tourist destinations like New York or London, Tokyo is definitely still affordable.
+So I am here to break down some typical costs and let you see that you can visit Tokyo, Japan on a tighter budget.

 Always make sure you get and compare travel insurance before you leave your home country as getting medical treatment can get expensive quite fast.